Bradley Walsh: Acting

 Walsh's first acting job was a minor role in the Channel 4 series, Lock, Stock....
 He also appeared as Dave Dodds in the 2001 Channel 4 TV film Mike Bassett: England Manager.
-He returned to ITV in 2002, after landing a regular role in the short lived British soap opera Night and Day.
+He returned to ITV in 2002 after landing a regular role in the short lived British soap opera Night and Day.
 He featured in a total of 52 episodes.
 In 2003, while appearing in Les Miserables in the West End, he played a minor role in an episode of The Bill spin-off series, M.I.T.: Murder Investigation Team.

-On 31 May 2004, he made his first appearance in Coronation Street as factory boss Danny Baldwin.
-It was originally envisaged that Walsh's character would be called Vic, however, Walsh asked for the character's name to be changed to Danny after his late father.
+On 31 May 2004, he made his first appearance in Coronation Street as factory boss Danny Baldwin, a nephew of the long-running character Mike Baldwin.
+It was originally envisaged that Walsh's character would be called Vic; however, Walsh asked for the character's name to be changed to Danny after his late father.
 In December 2006, Walsh was written out of Coronation Street at his own request.

 In October 2007, he appeared in TV drama Torn.
-In 2008, Walsh appeared in two episodes of Doctor Who spin-off The Sarah Jane Adventures, in the second story of series two, The Day of the Clown, as a sinister entity that fed off other people's fear.
-In his role, he played three parts of the same ego – a sinister American-sounding clown called Odd Bob, a mysterious European-sounding ringmaster called Elijah Spellman, and the infamous Pied Piper of Hamelin.
+The following year, Walsh appeared in two episodes of Doctor Who spin-off The Sarah Jane Adventures, in the second story of series two, The Day of the Clown, as a sinister entity that fed off other people's fear.
+In his role, he played three parts of the same ego: a sinister American-sounding clown called Odd Bob, a mysterious European-sounding ringmaster called Elijah Spellman, and the infamous Pied Piper of Hamelin.

 In January 2009, Walsh began appearing in ITV crime drama Law & Order: UK.
-Walsh plays the character of DS Ronnie Brooks, a recovering alcoholic who has been in the police force for more than twenty years.
+He played the character of DS Ronnie Brooks, a recovering alcoholic who has been in the police force for more than twenty years.
 From 2009 until 2014, Walsh starred in a total of 53 episodes.
-After the eighth series, Walsh decided to take a break from the programme and ITV decided to rest the show, but it has not been cancelled and is simply on a hiatus.
+After the eighth series, Walsh decided to take a break from the programme and ITV decided to rest the show, though it has not been cancelled, and is on a hiatus.
 Walsh said he would "like the opportunity to pursue other drama projects which ITV are developing".

-In May 2014, Walsh was cast as Brutus in a BBC One comedy series called SunTrap, starring alongside Kayvan Novak and Keith Allen.
+In May 2014, Walsh was cast as Brutus in a BBC One comedy series, SunTrap, starring alongside Kayvan Novak and Keith Allen.
 The show premiered on 27 May 2015.

-In October 2017, the BBC announced that Walsh had been cast as a companion, Graham O'Brien, in the eleventh series of Doctor Who.
+In October 2017, the BBC announced that Walsh had been cast as a companion to Jodie Whittaker as the Thirteenth Doctor, Graham O'Brien, in the eleventh series of Doctor Who.
 He reprised the role for the twelfth series in 2020 and departed the programme in the 2021 New Year's Day special "Revolution of the Daleks".
 He also appears in the 2022 special "The Power of the Doctor".

 In December 2020, it was announced that Walsh had been cast as Pop Larkin in The Larkins, a new six-part adaptation of The Darling Buds of May.
 He started appearing on The Larkins in October 2021.